njeanette03/Model_Simple_Linear_Relationship_between_Altitude_and_Coffee_Quality/README.md

 **Linear Regression**

 Linear Regression is a statistical technique which is used to find the linear relationship between one dependent and one or more independent variables.
-We will be using the Single Linear Regression model.
+We will be using the Simple Linear Regression model.

 Our model will take the form of Y = 𝛽0 + 𝛽1x